tkdhss111/fortran-openblas-installer/README.md

 ## Install in Linux

-Static/shared libraries are to be stored by default in "./OpenBLAS95" directory.
+Static/shared libraries are to be stored in INSTALL_DIR directory.
+Replace the directory full path in the makefile.

 ```
 make